Elizabeth Wriothesley, Countess of Southampton: Marriage and children

 Both her husband and eldest son died in November 1624 from illnesses which struck them while they were on a military expedition in the Netherlands.
 She died, aged 83, in 1655.

 Shakespeare connection theory

 A German professor of English, Hildegard Hammerschmidt-Hummel, has proposed a theory, mainly based on an apocryphal sonnet that she claims was written by William Shakespeare, and evidence from portraits, that Elizabeth Wriothesley was a lover of the poet.
 Her eldest daughter Penelope is, according to this theory, a child of Shakespeare.
 The author stresses that in this way, Lady Diana Spencer would be a descendant of William Shakespeare.
 Questions have been raised about this theory, namely why the Earl of Southampton would have risked certain royal displeasure from the Queen by marrying Elizabeth if she was pregnant with somebody else's illegitimate child.

+It has been suggested that she may be the 'Dark Lady' in the sonnets.
+It has also been argued that she may have partly inspired the character of Juliet in Romeo and Juliet.